MiDevenKnow/Scrabble-2.0/README.md

 # Scrabble-2.0
-The aim of the game are the same as those of https://github.com/MiDevenKnow/Scrabble
+The aim of the game is the same as that of https://github.com/MiDevenKnow/Scrabble

 **Please read the original scrabble description**